 Strengths

 Action credit pricing (Workflow Credits + AI Credits) where logic and approvals are free.
 Rills charges for high-value actions (API calls, AI operations), but logic and human approvals don't count against your quota.
 This removes the disincentive to add oversight steps.
 More oversight means better outcomes, not higher costs.
+See the action credit pricing explainer for a detailed walkthrough of what costs credits and what doesn't.

 Zero-cost paused workflows.
 While a workflow waits for your approval, it costs nothing.
 This makes human-in-the-loop economically viable at any scale.